 The evaluators shall minimally create a test environment equivalent to the test environment illustrated above.
 Two instantiations of the TOE will more than likely make it easier to conduct testing and if there is a failure of a test it should be more easily traced to the TOE, however, the evaluator is free to construct a testbed where one instance of a TOE exists and there is a device that provides the necessary functions to interact with the TOE to satisfy the testing activities.
 If the ST author includes the requirements for a VPN Headend, it is expected that a VPN client be used to demonstrate the TOE can act as a remote access VPN headend as well as the requirements specified for VPN client management.
-It is expected that the traffic generator is used to construct network packets and will provide the evaluator with the ability manipulate fields in the IPv4, IPv6, UDP, and TCP packet headers.
-The evaluators must provide Justification for any differences in the test environment.
+It is expected that the traffic generator is used to construct network packets and will provide the evaluators must provide Justification for any differences in the test environment.
 One such justification may be that the host can implement a traffic generator.
 It would be more difficult to make the same argument for the packet capture device, since it is expected the evaluator will have access to packets that are actually on the wire.